-During the 2012/2013 season, Ilyich worked as assistant Conductor with the London Philharmonic Orchestra, with whom he made a highly impressive official debut at the Royal Festival Hall in March 2014, returning with them to the same venue in 2015.
-In 2011 Ilyich travelled to Australia at the invitation of Michael Tilson Thomas to conduct the You Tube Symphony Orchestra at the Sidney Opera House.
-In 2009 after an audition in front of the Baltimore Symphony Orchestra (BSO), Ilyich was awarded the position of Baltimore Symphony Orchestra/Peabody Institute Conducting fellow.
-This two-year position enabled Rivas to study conducting at the Peabody Conservatory under Gustav Meier’s guidance and to work closely with Marin Alsop and the BSO.
+During the 2012/2013 season, Ilyich worked as Assistant Conductor with the London Philharmonic Orchestra, with whom he made a highly impressive official debut at the Royal Festival Hall in March 2014, returning with them to the same venue in 2015.
+In 2011 Ilyich travelled to Australia at the invitation of Michael Tilson Thomas to conduct the YouTube Symphony Orchestra at the Sydney Opera House.
+In 2009 after an audition in front of the Baltimore Symphony Orchestra, Ilyich was awarded the position of Baltimore Symphony Orchestra/Peabody Institute Conducting fellow.
+This two-year position enabled him to study conducting at the Peabody Conservatory under the guidance of Gustav Meier and to work closely with Marin Alsop and the Baltimore Symphony.

 Recent highlights include his debuts with the Gothenburg Symphony, Orchestre National de Lyon, Auckland Philharmonic, Royal Liverpool Philharmonic and the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern, as well as performances at the Schleswig Holstein Music Festival with the NDR Radiophilharmonie Hanover, and return visits to the Swedish Radio Symphony, Stuttgart Radio Symphony, and Orchestre de la Suisse Romande.
 Forthcoming highlights include his debut performances with the Brno Philharmonic, the Edmonton Symphony, and the Cameristi della Scala, a chamber orchestra comprising musicians from the orchestra of Milan’s prestigious Teatro alla Scala.